 - Value

-Background and Jurisdiction
+Background and jurisdiction

 VPNs are great for protecting you from outside snoops and protecting your privacy.
 However, you must rely on their software to encrypt and decrypt your messages.
 And because a VPN is handling all of your traffic, it could also potentially log what you are doing.
 This is why finding a trustworthy VPN is so important, especially a VPN that does not keep logs.